 - Residence Life

-If a resident violates one of Housing and Residential Education's Community Living Standards, it is likely that the resident will be confronted by one of our staff.
-The staff member will document the situation on an Incident Report, and that documentation will go to the Community Director (CD) of the residence hall where the incident took place.
-The Community Director will then assign a hearing time for the student based on their class schedule.
-A resident has the right to review the information in an incident report that applies to them.
+If a resident violates one of Housing and Residential Education's Community Living Standards, it is likely that the resident will be confronted by one of our staff members.
+The staff member will document the situation in an Incident Report, and that documentation will go to the Coordinator for Housing Conduct.
+The Coordinator for Housing Conduct will assign a Hearing Officer.

 In the initial meeting, the Hearing Officer shall inform the accused student in detail of the charge(s), the Housing Conduct Process, and their procedural rights.
 Additionally, the Hearing Officer and the accused student will review any applicable evidence, including the incident report, as well as hear any statement the student may wish to make.

 In keeping with the mission of the Department of Housing and Residential Education and the Housing Conduct Philosophy, sanctions are intended to educate students as to why their actions were inappropriate, help students improve their ethical decision making, and hold students accountable to their contractual obligations of living in campus housing.

 A student may appeal the Hearing Outcome only on the following grounds: